-Salesmanship accompanying some discussions today of "synthetic biology" has also engendered a degree of cynicism [5].
-Those whose professional lives started before the age of the Internet remember more than one time where biology, it was claimed, had at last entered the realm of engineering.
+Salesmanship accompanying some discussions today of "synthetic biology" has also engendered a certain level of cynicism [5].
+Those whose professional lives started before the age of the internet remember more than one time where biology, it was claimed, had at last entered the realm of engineering.
 It was not so then and, in the broadest vision put forward by the engineering community, it is not so now.

-For example, a quarter century ago, Science published an article entitled "Protein Engineering" by Kevin Ulmer, Director of Exploratory Research at GeneX, a biotechnology company [6].
-Science has not placed papers published before 1997 on the Internet; one goes to a library to get this paper.
-Other than that, the 1983 paper is both in substance and form like the breathless reporting in today's popular science magazines covering efforts to make and use biobricks.
+For example, a quarter century ago, Science published an article entitled "Protein engineering" by Kevin Ulmer, Director of Exploratory Research at GeneX, a biotechnology company [6].
+The 1983 paper is both in substance and form like the breathless reporting in today's popular science magazines covering efforts to make and use biobricks.

 In 1983, Ulmer said that the goal of this new engineering biology was to "control in a predictable fashion" the properties of proteins to be building blocks in industrial processes.
-This new era of engineering would set aside "random mutagenesis techniques" in favor of a "direct approach to protein modification".
+This new era of engineering would set aside "random mutagenesis techniques" in favor of a "direct approach to protein modification."
 Ulmer referred to protein domains encoded by exons and the use of repressors with altered enzymes to assemble new regulatory pathways.

 Ulmer's 1983 vision failed.
 GeneX is no longer in business.
-Twenty-five years later, we are still struggling to engineer the behavior of individual proteins.
+Twentyfive years later, we are still struggling to engineer the behavior of individual proteins.
+Chemical theory has improved, but not enough to make proteins engineerable.

-The 1980s engineering vision failed for reasons discussed in a 1987 review by Jeremy Knowles, then Dean of Harvard College, entitled Tinkering with Enzymes [7].
-Knowles, a chemist, understood that "scale" matters.
-Molecules, one to one-tenth nanometer in size, behave differently from transistors, even transistors existing at the one to one-tenth micrometer scale.
-This creates difficulties in transferring microengineering concepts to molecular engineering.
-The same is true in the next jump downwards in scale; molecules at one to one-tenth nanometer scale behave differently from quantum species operating on the pico- or femtometer distance scales.
+The 1980s' engineering vision failed for reasons discussed in a 1987 review by Jeremy Knowles, then the Dean of Harvard College.
+Knowles published another paper in Science, this one entitled "Tinkering with enzymes" [7].
+Knowles was a chemist and, therefore, understood that "scale" matters.
+Molecules, 1 to 0.1 nm in size, behave differently from transistors, even small transistors having sizes between 1 and 0.1 μ m.
+This creates difficulties in transferring microengineering concepts to molecular (nano) engineering.
+The same is true in the next jump downwards in scale; molecules at 1 to 0.1 nm scale behave differently from quantum species operating on the pico- or femto-meter distance scales.

-Knowles's "Tinkering" comments are apt even today.
-Referencing Ulmer's paper, Knowles dryly wondered whether the engineering vision was not, perhaps, a bit "starry-eyed".
-He acknowledged that "gee whiz" experiments that put things together to "see-what-happens" could aid in understanding.
-But he made the point that is still true, and which is a theme of this lecture: Nothing of value comes unless the tinkering is followed by studies of what happened.
+Knowles' "Tinkering" comments are apt even today.
+Referencing Ulmer's paper, Knowles dryly wondered whether the engineering vision was not, perhaps, a bit "starry-eyed."
+He acknowledged that "geewhiz" experiments that put things together to "see-what-happens" could aid in understanding.

+But Knowles made the point that is still true: Nothing of value comes unless the tinkering is followed by studies of what happened.
 Especially if the synthetic effort fails.
-Absent that, modern synthetic biology, at the molecular, DNA, protein, or cell level, will be "tinkering" without consequence.
+Absent that, modern synthetic biology, at the molecular, DNA, protein, or cell level, will be "tinkering" without value of any consequence.

-Analysis of failure is generally less enthusing (and more laborious) than the initial design, as evident to any observer of synthetic biology "contests".
-Indeed, the analysis of failure requires discipline, a discipline that is difficult to teach.
+Analysis of failure is generally less enthusing (and more laborious) than the initial design, as any observer of current synthetic biology "contests" can see.
+The analysis of failure requires discipline, a discipline that is difficult to teach.
 Thus, it helps to remember the dictum: It is just as hard to solve an unimportant problem as an important one.
 One is more likely to analyze a failure to the depth needed to learn from that failure if the goal is felt to be very important.

-We understand much more now about the behavior of molecules, biological and otherwise, than we understood a quarter century ago because tinkers studied their failures.
-Accordingly, the ball has been moved, from Lehn-like small molecules to proteins to synthetic genes, protein assemblies, cells and assemblies of cells.
-We are still doing what might be called "Tinkering Biology", but we are doing it farther down the field.
-This term will be appropriate until failures in synthetic biology are commonly examined to understand what went wrong.
+We understand much more now about the behavior of molecules, biological and otherwise, than we understood a quarter century ago because gene and protein tinkers studied their failures.
+Accordingly, the ball has been moved, from Lehn-like small molecules to proteins to synthetic genes, protein assemblies, cells, and assemblies of cells.
+We are still doing what might be called "tinkering biology," but we are doing it farther down the field.

-1.4.
-What do opposite meanings of "synthetic biology" have in common?
+3.1.4 What Do Opposite Meanings of "Synthetic Biology" Have in Common?